 Dear Bessie Smith,

-In a world where women and coloured people were oppressed, you rose to the top - inspiring not just blues singers but women and other coloured folk for years to come.
-Inspiring blues singers?
-And women?
-And coloured folk?
-Awesome!
-You didn't take 'no' for an answer and lived your life exactly how you wanted to, ignoring the call to conform.
+In a world where women and people of colour were oppressed, you rose to the top – inspiring not just blues singers but women and other people of colour for years to come.
+You didn’t take ‘no’ for an answer and lived your life exactly how you wanted to, ignoring the call to conform.
 Your music tells us all a bit about you.
-We salute you for continuing to inspire.

 Love Mookychick xxx